SWEDISH COURSES

 Costs:

-Average Hungarian 10-week course online with 3-5 live sessions costs US $600-$1,000/month
+Average Swedish 10-week course online with 3-5 live sessions costs US $600-$1,000/month

 Private Tutors (available on Preply or Italki) cost US $10–$100 per hour, depending on the teacher’s qualifications